Skip to content

 In reality either son or daughter can do either work, math or story telling, fabulously if we develop a exploring mindset, a growth mindset.

-People who believe in a fixed mindset need a quick fix to succeed, and when they do, they feel proud, more important, and famous than others.
+We who believe in a fixed mindset need a quick fix to succeed, and when we do, we feel proud, more important, and famous than others around us.

-They feel a sense of superiority, since for them this is a win.
+We feel a sense of superiority, since for us this is a win.

-The truth is we shouldn’t lurk behind the self-esteem of a dark cloud.
+The truth is we shouldn’t lurk behind the self-esteem of a dark cloud over our head.

-Fixed mindset is a dark cloud because sometimes it gives us false impressions as clouds cover the sun.
+Fixed mindset is a dark cloud because sometimes it gives us false impressions as clouds cover the sun completely.

-No doubt, a fixed mindset hinders our growth potential and development.
+No doubt, a fixed mindset hinders our growth potential and development in different ways.

 If we answer this question properly then only we nurture our mindset in a positive direction, and teach others to do the same.

-In many cases the societal reality remains opposite.
+In many cases the societal reality remains opposite than what it supposed to be.

-The answer for a growth mindset as opposed to fixed mindset is hard work.
+The answer for a growth mindset as opposed to fixed mindset is not only hard work but also clarity.

-If we love something or we are thinking of it as our long lasting career, we have to work hard for it to achieve.
+If we love something or we are thinking of it as our long lasting career, we have to work hard with clear vision for it to achieve.

 One simple example, Michael Jordan became the king of basketball because he used to practice when other players were taking a break.

-Michael Jordan wasn’t a natural player by birth, he was the most hard-working person.
+Michael Jordan wasn’t a natural talent by birth, he was the most hard-working and persistent person.

-So then what kind of mindset he had when he was beginning his basketball career.
+So then what kind of mindset he had when he was beginning his basketball career in his early life.

 Truth is he gave his all for basketball that he only valued and cared in his entire basketball career.

-Michael Jordan taught us: we have to take the challenge, learn from our mistakes, and continue the positive mindset to achieve more.
+Michael Jordan taught us: we have to take the challenge, learn from our mistakes, and continue the growth mindset to achieve more.

-He grew his positive mindset every single day.
+He grew his positive growth mindset every single day.

-And we have to show and teach the same to our kids.
+We have to show and teach the same to our kids what Michael Jordan did.

 We must teach our kids: Becoming is way better than being.